How to Calculate Probability Distribution in Excel (with Quick Steps)

 What Is Probability Distribution?

-The term probability distribution is in general a representation of the frequency distribution of a specific data series.
+The term Probability Distribution is in general a representation of the Frequency Distribution of a specific data series.
 It illustrates the possibility of certain trials under specific conditions among the variable values.
 The basic rule of the probability distribution is the probability of a value, the higher the frequency is, and vice versa.

-Probability distribution can be shown with or without a graph based on the function used.
+Probability Distribution can be shown with or without a graph based on the function used.
 It is a very useful Excel feature to project population, performance, climatic forecast, business proposition, etc.

-Steps to Calculate Probability Distribution in Excel
+How to Calculate Probability Distribution in Excel: with Easy Steps

 In this section, I will show you the quick and easy steps to calculate Probability Distribution in Excel on the Windows operating system.
 This article contains detailed explanations with clear illustrations for everything.
 I have used the Microsoft 365 version here.
 However, you may use any other version depending on your availability.
 Please leave a comment if any part of this article does not work in your version.